 12. Authorisation and access for Local Counter Fraud Specialists is managed through the NHSCFA LCFS nominations process which requires a LCFS to hold Accredited Counter Fraud Specialist certification.
-This will is managed by the NHSCFA Organisation Development Directorate.
-NHSCFA staff will be added by the service desk and will be managed through the existing new starter and leaver processes.
+This is managed by the NHSCFA Organisation Development Directorate.
+NHSCFA staff will be added by the service desk or the implementation project and will be managed through the existing new starter and leaver processes.